wso2-extensions/identity-verification-onfido/docs/config.md

              }
          ]
      }
+   - **Note:** Ensure that the claims for both first name and last name are included in the claims list.
+These are mandatory.

 3. **Launch the Onfido SDK:**

    - Extract the `sdk_token` and `onfido_workflow_run_id` from the response of the initiation request.